edinburgh-napier/set09121/lectures/lecture12.md

 **Fuzzy logic**

 - It is based on fuzzy sets which introduce degree of ownership
-- Fuzzy logic introduce degree of trueness: instead of being fals or true, you have a continuous space [0,1].
+- Fuzzy logic introduce degree of trueness: instead of being false or true, you have a continuous space [0,1].
 - Fuzzy logic can be used in combination with states and continous inputs to have fuzzy decision making.

 ![image](assets/images/fuzzy-logic.png) <!-- .element width="30%" -->